We all know that daily life can make you tired, cranky, and leave your whole body tight. Luckily, there’s a solution: Doing yoga to relieve stress.

 And the science backs it up:

-A study in the Occupational Medicine journal from Oxford Journals states that yoga-based programs can help reduce perceived stress and back pain, and can improve emotional well-being in the workplace, meaning more ease while dealing with your boss, for starters.
+A study in the Occupational Medicine journal from Oxford Journals states that yoga-based programs can help reduce perceived stress and back pain, and can improve emotional well-being in the workplace.

-According to a 2012 study in the British Medical Journal, stress reduction through techniques that focus on relaxation (such as meditation, yoga, and self-body scans) have been shown to help lower blood pressure.
-High blood pressure is one of the unfortunate byproducts of chronic stress.
+According to a 2012 study in the British Medical Journal, stress reduction through techniques that focus on relaxation (such as meditation, yoga, and self-body scans) has been shown to help lower blood pressure.

 Although one class might be enough to lower your heart rate and get your mind thinking clearly again for a short period of time, a consistent yoga practice can help leave you feeling calm and relaxed in the long run.